nadinespy/ComplexPy/README.md

-## emergence_complexity_measures_comparison
+## complex_py

-# ComplexPy - a Toolbox for Measures of Emergence & Complexity
+# ComplexPy - a Library for Measures of Emergence & Complexity

-This is the repository for a Python library that allows to call and apply several measures of emergence and complexity to either empirical or simulated time-series data, and provide guidance for comparisons among and conclusions about different measures.
+This is the repository for a Python library that is supposed to call and apply several measures of emergence and complexity to either empirical or simulated time-series data, and provide guidance for comparisons among and conclusions about different measures.

-I work with yet unpublished software which is why I currently can't work publicly on this library.
-This will hopefully change in the near future.
+It has long been private due to unsettled publications statuses of software used, and has been made public only very recently.
+For that reason, preparations to make it ready for contributions from others lay dormant.
+This will change soon, and all necessary info (e. g., contributor's guide) will be included, and further work on the code base that is necessary to have a minimally working library will follow.

 # General idea